marionlamoureux/iceberg_lab/README.md

 CREATE DATABASE ${user_id}_airlines_maint;
 ```

-*Note: These queries use variables in Hue
+**Note on variables**: These queries use variables in Hue

 To set the variable value with your username, fill in the field as below:

 ![Setqueryvaribale](./images/Set_variable_hue.png)

-To run several queries in a row in Hue, make sure you select all the queries:*
+**Note on multiple queries**: To run several queries in a row in Hue, make sure you select all the queries:

 ![Hue_runqueries.png](./images/Hue_runqueries.png)